 - Variety of interfaces (e.g. EPICS, TANGO, HTTP, MATLAB, etc.)

-The signal processing chain is composed of analog signal processing, digitalization at ~2.5 MHz (18 bit) and digital signal processing.
-At the input, there are four current-to-voltage converters with six ranges allowing measurements of current from several pA to 2 mA.
+At the input, there are four current-to-voltage converters with six ranges allowing measurements of currents from several pA to 2 mA.
+A/D conversion is done with 2.5 MHz 18-bit ADCs.
 The digital signal processing consists of signal conditioning and position calculation.
+Signal conditioning includes channel scaling and offset (dark current) removal and averaging over user-configurable window.
+Position calculation equation is user-configurable and can use various combinations of the input channels.
 The advantage of the Libera Photon is user-configurable IIR filtering and decimation for the fast and slow data streams.
 Two IIR filter blocks provide the user the freedom to develop the filter (e.g. in Matlab) and upload the coefficients to Libera Photon directly.
 The processed data are delivered to the user via four data paths.

 The reference input (revolution clock) can be used to synchronize the data with the accelerator’s timing system.

 - Additional RJ-45 interface for fast data streaming.

 - RJ-45 for 1000Base-T Cu GbE connection and Power-over-Ethernet.

 - TRIAX connectors for connections to the current detectors or sources.

 - LEMO coaxial, used for various trigger signals (e.g. revolution clock, injection trigger).

 The instrument can be used for both, fast changing and slow changing signals.
 The analog bandwidth varies over measurement ranges from 10 kHz (nA currents) up to 90 kHz (uA-mA currents).

 RMS uncertainty on position data is evaluated on the fast data streams and on the low data streams (see table below).
 A typical temperature drift is measured approximately 10 nm/°C.